DateTime

 List of functions

-Functions that accept Resource<TM> as input, can be called directly from the primitive date/time type.
-An implicit conversion will be made in this case by calling a relevant Split function.
+Functions that accept Resource<TM> or Resource<TM64> as input can be called directly from the primitive date/time type.
+In this case, an implicit conversion will be made by calling the corresponding Split function.

 Make...